What are the top animation school programs in Massachusetts for 2020?

 The school says, “coursework for the program culminates in a degree project consisting of a sustained film as well as a portfolio and reel highlighting students' professional and creative objectives.”

 Other program highlights include “classrooms, labs, and studios that facilitate and enhance the work of animation majors,” the Animation Senior Showcase, visiting artists and lectures, and “Squealing Pegs”—an annual screening of recent animated short films.

 Founded in 1880, Emerson College serves nearly 4,500 students from all 50 states and 55 countries.
 The school offers more than 50 programs leading to a BA, BS, BFA, MS, MA, or MFA degree.
-The School of the Arts, Department of Visual & Media Arts (VMA) offers both BA and BFA degrees in Animation and Motion Media, and a BA in Visual & Media Arts with a Production Track.
+The School of the Arts, Department of Visual & Media Arts (VMA) offers both BA and BFA degrees in Media Arts Production.
 The Department also offers an intensive three-year Film & Media Art MFA that admits just 22 students per class year.

 The BA degree requires 44 credits in the major and the BFA requires 60.
 Both degrees include eight additional upper-level liberal arts credits.
 Per the school, the programs focus on computer animation, film animation, motion graphics, visual effects, and compositing techniques.
 Students have the opportunity to “take a broad range of courses and will produce original work in digital 2D animation, 3D modeling and animation, and frame-by-frame film animation.”
 Course highlights include Computer Animation, Advance Computer Animation, Film Animation, Motion Graphics, Advances Interactive Media, Programming for Digital Media, and 3D Gaming.